-- [8] The phytosanitary procedures include mechanical and cultural controls, insecticide bait application technique (BAT), bait stations, male annihilation technique (MAT), mass trapping, sterile insect technique (SIT), biological control, and controls on the movement of regulated articles.
-Many of these procedures can be environmentally friendly alternatives to insecticide application for managing fruit flies. - [9] 1.
-Objectives of Fruit Fly Management Strategies - [10] The four strategies used to manage target fruit fly populations are suppression, containment, eradication and exclusion.
+Para.
+No. Proposal for consistency change (underline = addition; strikethrough = deletion) Explanation for change movement of regulated articles.
+Many of these procedures can be environmentally friendly alternatives to insecticide application for managing fruit flies.
+[6] 1.
+Objectives of Fruit Fly Management Strategies [7] The four strategies used to manage target fruit fly populations are suppression, containment, eradication and exclusion.
 One or more of these strategies can be used depending on the circumstances and objectives.
-The corresponding phytosanitary procedures used for fruit fly management should take into account the phytosanitary import requirements of the importing country, fruit fly status in the target area, hosts, host phenology and host susceptibility, pest biology, and economic and technical feasibility of the available phytosanitary procedures, as relevant. - [11] 1.1 Suppression - [12] Suppression strategies may be applied for purposes such as to: - 1. reduce a target fruit fly population to below an acceptable level - [14] 2. establish an FF-ALPP (ISPM 22 (Requirements for the establishment of areas of low pest prevalence); ISPM 30) - [15] 3. implement a corrective action in an FF-ALPP when the specified level of low pest prevalence has been exceeded (ISPM 22; ISPM 30) - [16] 4. reduce a target fruit fly population in order to achieve a specified pest population level that can be used as part of a systems approach (ISPM 14 (The use of integrated measures in a systems approach for pest risk management); ISPM 35) - 5. precede, as part of a process, target fruit fly population eradication in order to establish an FF-PFA (ISPM 4 (Requirements for the establishment of pest free areas)). - [18] 1.2 Containment - [19] Containment strategies may be applied for purposes such as to: - [20] 1. prevent the spread of a target fruit fly from an infested area to an adjacent FF-PFA - [21] 2. contain an incursion of a target fruit fly into non-infested areas - [22] 3. protect, as a temporary measure, individual areas where target fruit flies have been eradicated as part of an ongoing eradication programme in a larger area. - [23] 1.3 Eradication - [24] Eradication strategies may be applied for purposes such as to: - [25] 1. eliminate a fruit fly population in order to establish an FF-PFA (ISPM 4) - [26] 2. eliminate an incursion of a quarantine fruit fly before establishment can occur (this may be part of a corrective action plan in an FF-PFA if the target fruit fly species is detected). - [27] 1.4 Exclusion - [28] Exclusion strategies may be applied to prevent the introduction of a fruit fly into an FF-PFA. - [29] 2.
-Requirements for the Application of the Phytosanitary Procedures - [30] The following requirements should be considered when applying phytosanitary procedures for fruit fly management: - [31] 2.1 Fruit fly identification capabilities
+The corresponding phytosanitary procedures used for fruit fly management should take into account the phytosanitary import requirements of the importing country, fruit fly status in the target area, hosts, host phenology and host susceptibility, pest biology, and economic and technical feasibility of the available phytosanitary procedures, as relevant.
+[8] 1.1 Suppression [9] Suppression strategies may be applied for purposes such as to: [10] - reduce a target fruit fly population to below an acceptable level [11] - establish an FF-ALPP (ISPM 22 ( Requirements for the establishment of areas of low pest prevalence ); ISPM 30 35 ) [12] implement a corrective action in an FF-ALPP when the specified level of low pest prevalence has been exceeded (ISPM 22; ISPM 350) [13] - reduce a target fruit fly population in order to achieve a specified pest population level that can be used as part of a systems approach (ISPM 14 ( The use of integrated measures in a systems approach for pest risk management ); ISPM 35) [14] - precede, as part of a process, target fruit fly population eradication in order to establish an FF-PFA- (ISPM 4).
+Editorial correction (remove full stop).
+[15] 1.2 Containment [16] Containment strategies may be applied for purposes such as to:

-[32] Accurate identification of the target fruit fly species should be ensured so that the appropriate strategies and phytosanitary procedures can be selected and applied.
-National plant protection organizations (NPPOs) should have access to trained personnel to identify detected specimens of adult and, where possible, immature stages of the target fruit fly species in an expeditious manner (ISPM 6 (Guidelines for surveillance)).
+Para.
+No. Proposal for consistency change (underline = addition; strikethrough = deletion) Explanation for change [17] - prevent the spread of a target fruit fly from an infested area to an adjacent FF-PFA [18] - contain an incursion of a target fruit fly into non-infested areas [19] - protect, as a temporary measure, individual areas where target fruit flies have been eradicated as part of an ongoing eradication programme in a larger area.
+[20] 1.3 Eradication [21] Eradication strategies may be applied for purposes such as to: [22] - eliminate a fruit fly population in order to establish an FF-PFA (ISPM 4) [23] - eliminate an incursion of a quarantine fruit fly species that is a quarantine pest before establishment can occur (this may be part of a corrective action plan in an FF-PFA if the target fruit fly species is detected).
+Editorial correction (for clarity).
+[24] 1.4 Exclusion [25] Exclusion strategies may be applied to prevent the introduction of a fruit fly into an FF-PFA.
+[26] 2.
+Requirements for the Application of the Phytosanitary Procedures [27] The following requirements should be considered when applying phytosanitary procedures for fruit fly management: [28] 2.1 Fruit fly identification capabilities [29] Accurate identification of the target fruit fly species should be ensured so that the appropriate strategies and phytosanitary procedures can be selected and applied.
+National plant protection organizations (NPPOs) should have access to trained personnel to identify detected specimens of adult and, where possible, immature stages of the target fruit fly species in an expeditious manner (ISPM 6 ( Guidelines ) Editorial correction.